Dungeons & Dragons Computer Fantasy Game: Gameplay

 The positioning of the dozen pits, the magical arrow, rope, and dragon are determined at random in each game.
 When the player wins, the player is given a score based on how long it took to complete the game, with one point provided for every five seconds.
-With its silly, off-set LCD screen and weird graphic of white-outlined cobblestones, the entire game is approximately the size of an inch-thick or so credit card.
+With its off-set LCD screen and weird graphic of white-outlined cobblestones, the entire game is approximately the size of an inch-thick or so credit card.
 According to Oliphant, the game was much easier to code because it was turn-based and followed a set of rules rather than relying on real-time activity.

-"I felt the layout was fantastic for a turn-based game," he continued.
-"The LCD art was fantastic - you could tell right immediately that the monsters were bats and a dragon."
-As a result, I was pleased with the final product."
+Oliphant felt that the layout and LCD art were fantastic for a turn-based game, and was pleased with the final product.

 While he was working on the prototype, another group was in charge of programming the production version that was presented to the market.
 He does recall, though, that it was a system with limited memory that made full use of it.

-"It wasn't as difficult as some of my past games," he said.
-"It was definitely one of the easier assignments I've done in terms of my engagement."
+Oliphant said that the game was not as difficult to make in comparison to some of his past projects.

 Oliphant believes Mattel Electronics sought to venture out from its usual sports games for this handheld in order to get numerous different licenses for new properties in order to widen the type of games they were developing.
 As a result, licensed games like Battlestar Galactica, Flash Gordon, and Masters of the Universe were developed, as well as non-licensed oddities like Chess, Backgammon, and the Horoscope Computer.

 Reception

 Electronic Games in 1983 wrote that Dungeons & Dragons "is sure to win your heart".
 The magazine liked the gameplay and sound effects, and concluded that it "is an exciting and novel approach to the famous fantasy game".

-Bats found in the game could transport you to another spot on the map, which could get extremely annoying.
-There was also a countdown clock that indicated the passage of time.
-While playing, You have to be quick, alert, and lucky to win.
-You could accomplish everything perfectly and yet still lose due to uncontrollable forces, which is one of the many reasons that players get frustrated while playing.